-This is a simplified sky chart, showing where Juno is now with respect to the brightest stars and constellations.
+Simplified sky chart showing where Juno is right now in the sky with respect to the brightest stars and constellations (see fuillscreen Online Planetarium)

-Juno Orbit Diagram
+Visualization of Juno Orbit

 This 3d orbit diagram is a feature of our 3D Solar System Simulator and shows the orbit of Juno with respect of the Sun and the orbits of the major planets.
 The position of Juno and the planets along their orbits in this diagram accurately represents the current configuration of the objects in the Solar System.
 This is an experimental feature and it requires a WebGL enabled browser.
 Please provide us feedback!

 The following table lists the ephemerides of Juno computed for the past and next 7 days, with a 24 hours interval.
 Click on each row of the table to locate Juno in our Online Planetarium at the chosen date.